josephxbrick/paginator/README.md

 `{Paginator} = require "paginator"`

-To add a paginator to the bottom a page component named myPageComponent:
+To add a paginator to the bottom a page component named `myPageComponent`:
 ```
 New Paginator
   pageComponent: myPageComponent